PSL-davidcastro/streaming-node/README.md

 ## Usage

 ### API Endpoints

 - Visit [http://localhost:3000/stream](http://localhost:3000/stream) to see file streaming in action.
 - Visit [http://localhost:3000/llm](http://localhost:3000/llm) to get a streamed story from the LLM.

 ### Frontend Interface

 - Visit [http://localhost:3000/](http://localhost:3000/) to access the interactive web interface.
 - The frontend provides:
   - A "Generate Story" button to trigger LLM streaming
   - Real-time display of the generated content as it streams
   - Performance metrics including time to first token and total generation time
+  - **Story Evaluation Dashboard**: After story generation, view automatic AI evaluation with:
+    - Content Quality scoring (1-10)
+    - Writing Style assessment (1-10)
+    - Creativity rating (1-10)
+    - Emotional Impact score (1-10)
+    - Overall score and summary
   - Clean, modern UI with responsive design

 ## Requirements

 - Node.js 18+
 - OpenAI API key

+## Evaluation Pipeline

+The application includes an automated evaluation system that assesses generated stories on four key criteria:

+1. **Content Quality (1-10)**: How well the story meets prompt requirements and includes requested elements
+2. **Writing Style (1-10)**: Clarity, engagement, structure, and grammatical correctness
+3. **Creativity (1-10)**: Originality, imagination, and unique perspectives
+4. **Emotional Impact (1-10)**: Ability to evoke emotions and engage the reader

+The evaluation runs automatically after story generation and displays results in a clean, organized dashboard with individual criterion scores, feedback, and an overall assessment.